Lenoxy/whatsapp-bulk-messenger/README.md

 # Steps

-1. Enter the message you want to send inside `message.txt` file.
+1. Enter the message, along with dynamic parameters you want to send inside `message.csv` file.
-2. Enter the list of numbers line-separated in `numbers.txt` file.
+2. Enter the list of numbers line-separated in `numbers.txt` file **with country code**(eg. 41 79 999 99 99)
 3. Run `python automator.py`.
 4. Once the program starts, you'll see the message in message.txt and count of numbers in the numbers.txt file.
 5. After a while, Chrome should pop-up and open web.whatsapp.com.